-Arequipa is a worthwhile addition to your Peru visit.
+Arequipa is a worthwhile addition to your Peru visit and is fairly popular among Randy's Peru Adventures' clients.
 The city lies at the feet of the dormant cone of Misti Volcano whose summit reaches 19,098ft which is flanked by two smaller dormant volcanoes.
 Arequipa is known for being one of the most underrated tourist destinations of Peru.
 Its nickname the "White City" comes from the fact that the old buildings were made from pale Sillar stone mined from the three surrounding volcanoes.

 Before the Incas arrived, Arequipa was home to nomads (Cabana and Collaguas people) in transition as they were beginning to adopt a life of livestock and agriculture.
 It is said that when the Incas arrived they asked their leader, Inca Mayta Capac, if they could stay.
 He responded, “Yes, stay”, or “qhipay Ari”, which the Spanish pronounced as Arequipa.